The gassy messenger: N2 and O2 are also greenhouse gases

 Please read my update below after reading this section.

-To confirm my hypothesis that N2 and O2 do have an absorption band, either a primary experiment with a sample of the atmosphere should be conducted - using a Raman spectrograph machine, measuring for an N2 and O response in the IR region of the EM spectrum - or secondary research conducted, searching for research done on the atmosphere by means of Raman spectcoscopy.
-In the absence of an experiment, secondary results were searched using a google image search with the key words Raman spectcoscopy atmosphere.
+To confirm my hypothesis that N2 and O2 do have an absorption band, a primary experiment with a sample of the atmosphere should be conducted - using a Raman spectrograph machine, measuring for an N2 and O2 response in the IR region of the EM spectrum - or secondary research conducted, searching for research done on the atmosphere using Raman spectroscopy.
+In the absence of an experiment, secondary results were searched using a Google image search with the keywords Raman spectroscopy atmosphere.
 A positive image ('Fig. 11' below) was quickly found.
-This figure and its caption clearly comes from an unrelated journal publication, but the image reveals what many others in the same search reveal - such as: Heat Treating: Proceedings of the 16th Conference.Jon L. Dossett, Robert E. Luetje, 1996 page 228.
+This figure and its caption clearly come from an unrelated journal publication, but the image reveals what many others in the same search reveal - such as Heat Treating: Proceedings of the 16th Conference.Jon L. Dossett, Robert E. Luetje, 1996 page 228.

 'Figure 11: Resonance Raman spectrum from outdoor measurement on nitro methane in vapor phase at an irradiation wavelength of 220 nm.
 The sample temperature was approximately 328 K, the outdoor temperature was 274 K, and the atmospheric pressure was about 755 Torr.
 The spectrum was accumulated during 1000 laser pulses.'http://www.hindawi.com/journals/ijs/2012/158715/fig11/

-Notable are the Oand Npeaks at wavenumber 1556cm-1 and 2331cm-1 respectively.
-These wavenumbers correspond (after conversion) to wavelengths 6.43 microns and 4.29 microns respectively - which are in the mid infrared region of the eletromagnetic specturm.
+Notable are the O2 and N2 peaks at wavenumbers 1556cm-1 and 2331cm-1, respectively.
+These wavenumbers correspond (after conversion) to wavelengths 6.43 microns and 4.29 microns, respectively, which are in the mid-infrared region of the electromagnetic spectrum.

-The image below (Fig. 18) shows again the 1556 O2, and other peaks at higher wavelengths along the spectrum.
+The image below (Fig. 18) shows the 1556 O2 and other peaks at higher wavelengths along the spectrum again.

 UV Raman spectra are shown at 300 and 93 K in 18O2 atmosphere for the Fe/MFI sample exchanged with NaOH and then subsequently exchanged with NH4+ and reduced in hydrogen.
 At 300 K the band corresponding to peroxide oxygen increases and the band corresponding to superoxide decrease relative to their intensities at 93 K (51). http://www.sciencedirect.com/science/article/pii/S0360056406510028